-We have determined the described activity would have no potential to cause an effect to any listed or proposed threatened or endangered species, and would have no potential to cause an effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+We are currently gathering information regarding these species and have yet to make a determination of effect.
+Should we find that the described activity may affect the species listed above, we will follow the appropriate consultation procedures under section 7 of the Endangered Species Act of 1973 (87 Stat.
 844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service (NMFS) is required.
-However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.
+Any comments the U.S. Fish and Wildlife Service or the National Marine Fisheries Service may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.